 1. Learn About Lighting

 Want mouthwatering dessert photos?
 The most important skill to master is lighting.
-It’s the skill that separates the edible from the exquisite.
+It’s the skill that separates the consumable from the exquisite.

 “Because I don’t have a fancy camera, I have to rely on other tricks to make my sweets look good,” explains Jessie Oleson of CakeSpy.com.
 “Lighting is key — natural light is best.
 I prefer a gentle natural light without strong shadows.”